lkulwick/RimworldMilkingMachine/README.md

 A RimWorld mod that automates milk collection using a dedicated extractor pad.
 Built on top of a Visual Studio Code template, the project compiles a .NET Framework 4.8 assembly and mirrors the packaged mod directly into the local RimWorld `Mods` directory.

 ## Features
-- Automated milking pad — Milkable colony animals walk themselves to the extractor once they are full enough and finish a short session on the pad.
+- Automated milking pad - Milkable colony animals walk themselves to the extractor once they are full enough and finish a short session on the pad.
-- Internal storage with capacity — The extractor stores milk up to a per‑building capacity; overflow drops near the pad.
+- Internal storage with capacity - The extractor stores milk up to a per‑building capacity; overflow drops near the pad.
 Animals won’t use a full pad until it’s emptied.
-- Emptying job — A Basic work job “Empty milk extractor” lets colonists dump all stored milk onto the ground.
+- Emptying job - A Basic work job "Empty milk extractor" lets colonists dump all stored milk onto the ground.
 You can right‑click a pawn to prioritize it.
 No Harmony patches are used.
-- Refuel‑style gizmo — A white storage bar shows current milk (X/Y) with a vertical marker for the auto‑empty threshold.
+- Refuel‑style gizmo - A white storage bar shows current milk (X/Y) with a vertical marker for the auto‑empty threshold.
 Drag on the bar to change the map‑wide threshold interactively.
-- Research gating — Unlock the pad after researching “Automated milking systems.”
-Advanced pads also require “Advanced fabrication.”
+- Research gating - Unlock the pad after researching "Automated milking systems".
+Advanced pads also require "Advanced fabrication".

 ## Variants
 - Milk extractor pad (3x1)